loganwuu/find_and_replace/README.md

 ## Specs

-* breaks the string into an array of elements.
+* Breaks the string into an array of elements.
-* finds the word that is to be replaced by another word.
+* Finds the word to be replaced by another word.
-* reconstructs the array with the new word.
+* Reconstructs the array with the new word.
-* outputs the array as a string
+* Outputs the array as a string

 ## Setup